-IRM-011: University Information Technology Security ProgramDate: 06/09/2006 Status: Final
+IRM-011: University Information Security Program

-There are no terms that require definition.
+- Terms:There are no terms that require definition.

-The ISO/IEC 27002 Code of Practice and other sources noted above are used to guide development and ongoing enhancement of additional information technology security policies as needed.
-All policies governing information technology security can be found in the University’s Policy Directory and at:
+The ISO/IEC 27002 Code of Practice and other sources noted above are used to guide development and ongoing enhancement of additional information security policies as needed.
+All policies governing information security can be found in the University’s Policy Directory and at:

 The Commonwealth of Virginia Restructured Higher Education Financial and Administrative Operations Act of 2005 grants institutions additional authority over financial and administrative operations, on condition that certain commitments to the Commonwealth are met.
 The University of Virginia’s Management Agreement with the Commonwealth provides full delegated responsibility for management of the institution’s information technology security activities.
-This delegation includes the authority to conduct these activities in accordance with industry best practices appropriately tailored for the specific circumstances of the University, in lieu of following Commonwealth-determined specifications.
-This policy documents the industry best practices with which the University will align its security activities.